yask123/RedditWallpapers/README.md

 # Reddit Wallpapers

-Automatically sets the top trending, good resolution images on reddit as your desktop wallpapers, in a loop!
+Automagically sets the top trending, good resolution images on reddit as your desktop wallpapers, in a loop !!

 <img src="http://i.imgur.com/a0EpxUI.jpg"/>